Skip to content

 • progress: Configures the progress logging behavior

-• leaf: Defines the element type where recursion terminates, for mapping nested arrays
+• leaf: The element type where recursion terminates, used for mapping nested arrays.
+Stored as a type parameter rather than a field.

 A chart can be constructed using keywords or arbitrary-order positional arguments.
 The default Chart() reproduces Base.map(), and is constructed as: